DISP Accreditation: A Complete Guide for Defence Businesses

 If your business wants to work with the Australian Department of Defence — whether as a prime contractor, subcontractor, or supplier — you almost certainly need DISP accreditation.
 Without it, you cannot access classified information, sensitive Defence assets, or participate in most significant Defence procurement opportunities.

 This guide explains what DISP accreditation involves, how the four security domains work, what the membership tiers mean in practice, and what an IT provider needs to do to support your DISP journey.
+We have also added a section specifically on AI deployment — a topic most DISP guides do not yet cover, but one that is rapidly becoming critical for defence industry businesses adopting AI tools while remaining compliant with their DISP obligations.

 The Defence Industry Security Program is the Australian Government’s framework for managing security risks across the defence supply chain.
 It exists because Defence contracts often involve classified information, sensitive technologies, and national security assets that cannot be exposed to unvetted parties.